Momijiichigo/my-text-expander/README.md

-# My Text Expander - Text Expansion Chrome Extension

-A Chrome extension for text expansion inspired by Text Blaze, built with SolidJS and TailwindCSS.

-⚠️**Meh, this is not my work**
+# ⚠️Meh, this is not my work

 - I just needed a text expander without the character number limit
 - so I quickly used GitHub Copilot (Claude Sonnet 4) to make this.
 - Just putting it on GitHub so someone else ― who'd make the same thing ― don't need to ceate it from scratch.

+# My Text Expander - Text Expansion Chrome Extension

+A Chrome extension for text expansion inspired by Text Blaze, built with SolidJS and TailwindCSS.

 ## Features